ton-community/ton-docs/docs/develop/dapps/asset-processing/README.md

 ### Invoices with ton:// link

 :::warning
-Ton link is deprecated, avoid using it
+Ton link is deprecated, avoid using this
 :::

 If you need an easy integration for a simple user flow, it is suitable to use the ton:// link.